peter-lyons-kehl/ndd/README.md

 ## Summary

 Zero-cost transparent wrapper.
-Use when comparing `static` references/slices/pointers by address.
-For `static` variables guaranteed not to share memory with any other `static` or `const`.
+For `static` variables guaranteed not to share memory with any other `static` or `const` (or local literals).
+Especially for `static` data (single variables/arrays/slices) referenced with references/slices/pointers that are **compared by address**.

 ## Problem

-Rust (or, rather, LLVM) by default de-duplicates or reuses `static` data and its parts.
-For most purposes that is good: The result binary is smaller, and because of more successful cache hits the execution may be faster.
+Rust (or, rather, LLVM) by default de-duplicates or reuses **addresses** of `static` variables in `release` builds.
+And somewhat in `debug` builds, too.
+For most purposes that is good: The result binary is smaller, and because of more successful cache hits, the execution may be faster.

 However, that is counter-productive when the code identifies/compares `static` data by memory address of the reference (whether a Rust reference/slice, or a pointer/pointer range).
 For example,